RocketGod-git/ChatGPT-Creations/ReadMe.md

 <br>
 Nothing has been tested.
 Nothing has been verified.
 This is for educational use to see how AI can be used and misused.<br>
 <br>
-Please contribute bu submitting pull requests.
+Please contribute by submitting pull requests.
 Feel free to add categories.<br>
 <br>
 **RocketGod**
 <br>